coffeemakingtoaster/water-bottler/docs/cluster-deployment.md

 **DISCLAIMER**
 All commands are executed as the root user, please adjust the commands accordingly if you are using a different user.
 This setup uses two subnets for the communication between the nodes.
+Keep in mind that every cluster environment is different and the setup might not work for your environment.

 The first subnet is used for the communication between the nodes and the host.
 The second subnet is used for the communication between the pods.